J-Montgomery/SimpleCRC/README.md

 ## Formal Proofs

 Efforts to formally prove that the library correctly implements supported CRCs are underway.
-The utility functions in crc_utility.c have been partially verified, but work remains to be done on validating the core functions.
+The utility functions in crc_utility.c have been formally proven, but work remains to be done on validating the core functions.

 # Implementation Details